alefink/graphqlPOC/README.md

 Without spring-controllers that expose services only types and mutators.

 **IDEAS:**

 Customize the server console
-Edit the graphql schemas.
+1. Edit the graphql schemas.
-Recompile the graphql schemas.
+2. Recompile the graphql schemas.
-Upload new graphql schemes.
+3. Upload new graphql schemes.
+4. Upload new mutators resolver from jar.